Chapter Five

 Winfield Scott Cunningham, Wake Island Command, at 5, Little Brown (Boston, 1961).

-The issue has been in the recent fore, because the United States has faced a variety of enemy combatants, sometimes on the same battlefields.
+The issue has been in the fore recently, because the United States has faced a variety of enemy combatants, sometimes on the same battlefields.
 The volatile Middle Eastern mixture of regulars, irregulars, jihadists, foreign fighters and insurgents (sometimes the same person under multiple categories) creates a tremendous dilemma for the captor.
 Is the individual entitled to assert rights under the 1949 Geneva Convention?

 Initial guidance may be found in Article 5 of that treaty: